Quinoa pronounces as (KEEN-wah) is one of the world’s most nutritious foods around.

-This nutty-flavored ancient grain is versatile, making an easy addition to many dishes.
+This nutty-flavored ancient superfood is versatile, making an easy addition to many dishes.
 You can toss into salads, soup, or make black bean quinoa burgers.

 The options are endless.